jpritikin/coach/content/docs/ifs/dsm.md

 [^kagan2010]: Kagan, J. (2010). *The temperamental thread: How genes, culture, time, and luck make us who we are.* Dana Press.

 [^schwartz2016]: Schwartz, R. C. (2016).
 Perpetrator parts.
-In *Innovations and elaborations in internal family systems therapy* (pp. 109-123).
+In *Innovations and elaborations in Internal Family Systems therapy* (pp. 109-123).
 Routledge.